 Craig and I lived near Golden Mountain on the outskirts of Chinatown.
 Despite living so close, our exploration was limited to a quick walk down to our favourite food stall of the evening for takeaway noodle gravy wrapped in butcher’s paper.

 Chinatown is full of unexpected surprises like that.

 I was looking forward to what I would discover with my fellow Friendship to Friend travel writers, on our walking tour through the food markets of the dragon’s body, down to the quieter walking streets of its tail resting in the Chao Praya River.

-Chinatown buzzes with frenetic activity which can overwhelm and frighten you if you don’t just let go to accept and embrace the madness.
+Chinatown buzzes with a frenetic activity that can overwhelm and frighten you if you don’t just let go to accept and embrace the madness.

 The heart of Chinatown is not spared the chaos of Bangkok traffic.

-We step out amongst the chaos, my Thai friend steering my elbow protectively, like I am her five year old daughter.
+We step out amongst the chaos, my Thai friend steering my elbow protectively like I am her five-year-old daughter.
 I remember this is the Thai way and exchange my independence for gratitude.
-We cross to enter into the labyrinth of alleyways that is the dragon’s belly.
+We cross to enter the labyrinth of alleyways that is the dragon’s belly.
 The place of food and trade.